Lagoda

 The Lagoda in the Bourne Building of the New Bedford Whaling Museum.

-The Lagoda is a half-scale model of the whaling ship Lagoda, located at the New Bedford Whaling Museum.
+There is a half-scale model of the whaling ship Lagoda in the New Bedford Whaling Museum.
 The original ship was built in 1826, converted to a whaling ship in 1841, and broken up in 1899.
-The model was commissioned in 1916 and is the world's largest whaling ship model.
+The model, commissioned in 1916, is the world's largest ship model.

 Original ship

 The original Lagoda was a merchant ship built in 1826 in the Wanton Shipyard on the North River in what is now Norwell, Massachusetts.
 The shipyard was owned and managed by shipbuilders Seth and Samuel Foster, and the ship was commissioned by Duxbury merchant Ezra Weston II.

 Originally intended to be named "Ladoga" after Lake Ladoga in Russia, the letters "d" and "g" were accidentally swapped and, due to superstition that correcting the name would bring bad luck, she remained the "Lagoda".
 The ship's frame was constructed of live oak, and she had 3 masts and weighed 340 tons.

 Weston employed the Lagoda for about seven years as a merchant vessel in trade with northern European ports.
 On February 25, 1833, Weston sold the ship to Boston merchant William Oliver.
 In 1841, she was purchased by Jonathan Bourne Jr. of New Bedford and converted to a whaling ship.
 The refit included the installation of a trywork, an on-board pair of trypots used to render blubber into whale oil.
 In 1860, the ship was converted it from full-rigged ship into a bark, which allowed it to be manned with a smaller crew and to sail closer to the wind.

 The Lagoda was one of the few ships to escape the whaling disaster of 1871, an incident in which 40 ships whaling in the Arctic late in the season were surrounded by ice.
 Thirty-three of the ships were trapped or crushed, but the Lagoda was one of the 7 ships that narrowly escaped, and it carried 195 of the 1,219 survivors to safety in Honolulu, Hawaii.

 By the time Bourne sold the Lagoda in 1886, the ship had generated a profit of about $652,000.
 In 1889, the ship left the US to work as a coal hulk in Japan, being used to fuel steamboats in Yokohama, until she was sold again and eventually broken up in 1899.